“Mating in Captivity” (2017) deals with the interconnection between intimacy and sexual dynamics in couples.

-The author says that feminism and egalitarianism was a step forward, but that it brought some unintended consequences:
+The author says that feminism and egalitarianism were a step forward, but that they brought some unintended consequences:

 I do believe that the emphasis on egalitarian and respectful sex purged of any expression of power, aggression, and transgression is antithetic to erotic desire for men and women alike.

 The Male Challenge: Accepting Sexual Cravings for Submission With Dominatrix